lawrence501/5e-cli/README.md

 Shares condition immunity with exhaustion.

 A sluggish creature reduces the number of attacks it can make with its Attack action by 1 (or Multiattack, where relevant).

+## Terminology

+### Splash Damage

+Splash damage is always optional.
+It deals its damage, up to the amount of the original hit, to all creatures of your choice within 5' of the target.